Warren Keith Urbom

 Warren Keith Urbom (December 17, 1925 – July 28, 2017) was a United States district judge of the United States District Court for the District of Nebraska.

 Education and career

 Born in Atlanta, Nebraska, Urbom was a Technical Sergeant in the United States Army during World War II, from 1944 to 1946.
 He received an Artium Baccalaureus from Nebraska Wesleyan University in 1950 and a Juris Doctor from the University of Michigan Law School in 1953.
 He was in private practice in Lincoln, Nebraska from 1953 to 1970.

 Federal judicial service

 On March 11, 1970, Urbom was nominated by President Richard Nixon to a seat on the United States District Court for the District of Nebraska vacated by Robert Van Pelt.
 Urbom was confirmed by the United States Senate on April 23, 1970, and received his commission on April 24, 1970.
 He served as chief judge from 1972 to 1986.
-He was also an adjunct instructor at the University of Nebraska–Lincoln College of Law from 1979 to 1990.
+He was also an adjunct instructor at the University of Nebraska College of Law from 1979 to 1990.
 He assumed senior status on December 31, 1990.